 I got it.

 I can now imagine a mountain of Cash sloshing around the world banks’ vaults doing nothing other than sloshing.
 I don’t mind the sloshing.
 But the Bankers of the World had a brilliant idea.
 Why not transform IT and spread it around, while of course helping themselves on a huge Chunk of it in the forms of multi-million-dollars apartments in sky-high buildings with amenities that regular folks have never heard of.
-People might have heard of the extravagant appointments of banker Thain’s New York office -- $35000 commode and $87000 rug, but I doubt that many people knew that there are apartments in New York with bathroom floor heated from below so that one can walk bare-foot in the depth of winter and not feel the stab of a cold stone on ones sole.
+People might have heard of the extravagant appointments ofbanker Thain’s New York office -- $35000 commode and $87000 rug, but I doubt that many people knew that there are apartments in New York with bathroom floor heated from below so that one can walk bare-foot in the depth of winter and not feel the stab of a cold stone on ones sole.

 Bankers have been fond of saying that they are the ones who make “Your Money Works For You,” i.e. to turn your Savings into Investments.
 For years, it was their ambits.
 We knew it as CDs with differing maturity dates and varying sizes of income streams.